Information about pet travel to and from Europe from 1st January 2021.

 Travelling to the EU

 - The guidance provided by the UK Government for people travelling with their pets (cats, dogs & ferrets) and assistance dogs to Europe also applies to pet owners in the Bailiwick of Guernsey.
 For that reason, the States Veterinary Officers advise that pet owners follow this link for the most up to date information.

 Return to the Bailiwick from the EU

 - Your pet must have one of the following documents when returning to the Bailiwick:

-- The Animal Health Certificate (AHC) issued in the Bailiwick used to travel to the EU (which you can use up to four months from the date of issue)
+- An Animal Health Certificate (AHC) issued in the Bailiwick used to travel to the EU (which you can use up to four months from the date of issue) or

 - Your pet will not need this documentation if it is entering Guernsey from: